Wildlander-mod/Support/Docs/FAQ.md

 The following Types of mods are NOT Compatible
 * Any Alternate start mod.
 * Any Mod which affects the perk trees (E.g Ordinator)
+* Truly Absorb Dragon Souls (prevents the main quest from firing upon killing a dragon)

 As a General rule - Anything without a ESP such as body replacers (E.g CBBE.
 UNP.
 S.o.S) and clutter textures can be added with no problems and no need to run the requiem patcher(Reqtificator).

+Follower and Quest mods will generally need Requiem patching so their NPC's stand a chance against you and your followers and followers stand a chance against NPCs.
+New ingredients can break Requiem's alchemy balance, new food will likely need iNeed patching, some equipment might require Frostfall patching, and so forth.

 Please visit the Ultimate Skyrim Discord #ultsky-customsation channel - for install guides and advice for other type of mods.